Published on in Breakthrough Report

 Arbogast and Christina Master, MD, CAQSM, a CHOP sports medicine specialist, are researching quantitative assessment tools, such as eye-tracking and devices that measure blood flow in the brain, to see if they can enhance the accuracy of diagnosing a sports-related concussion.

 The five-year study measures balance, visual and auditory processing, and eye movements in healthy athletes before a season begins and again at the end.
-That data is then compared to measurements from children who come to CHOP’s Concussion Care for Kids: Minds Matter program for treatment of a suspected concussion.
+That data is then compared to measurements from children who come to CHOP’s Minds Matter Concussion Program program for treatment of a suspected concussion.
 Male and female athletes from the Shipley School in Bryn Mawr, PA, have volunteered as the healthy control subjects.

 “First we need to determine which of the assessments we are exploring — or which combination of them — help identify someone with a concussion and help characterize what type of deficits they are experiencing,” says Master.
 “Having this type of objective data can improve diagnosis, guide management, and hopefully predict how soon the child can return to school or to sports.”

 Next step: better concussion treatment